egecansen/DemoQA/README.md

     mvn clean test @SCN-DemoQA-1
     ```
 - To select a driver type, change the driver tags in scenarios.
-- Tests can run _headless_ by modifying the headless property in test.properties.
+- Tests can be run _headless_ by modifying the headless property in test.properties.